Teaching Social Skills

 -Create groups of 3-5 youngsters with similar skill deficits.
 Small groups give students a chance to observe others, practice with peers, and receive feedback.

--Remove obstacles to learning (examples: close class door, remove corrections officers)
+-Remove obstacles to learning (Examples: close class door, remove corrections officers)

 -Meet early in the day so that kids are attentive and have the whole day to practice what they learn in your lesson.